 What is you died right now…?
-Meditators believe they’ve had out of body experiences, insights into the spiritual side.
-But are their insights complete?
-Do they tell us about life after death…?
+Meditators say they’ve had out of body experiences, giving them insights into the other, spiritual side.
+But are they complete?
+Do they really tell us about life after death…?

 Estimated reading time: 3 minutes